pegoraro/qchlorophyll/README.md

 - A set of functions for loading sets of yearly .csv files grouped in local folders.
 - A set of functions for fitting a random forest model, getting information from the fitted model, predicting and plotting predictions in a geographical map.

+#### Geographical data manipulating functions

+- A set of functions for changing (increasing or decreasing) the resolution of geographical data.

 ---